Seahawks’ Jamal Adams sacked Jared Goff twice with an injured shoulder — and says he’ll be back for more

 He’s returned to make 3½ sacks in the last two games — more than anyone else on the Seahawks has for the season — as the Seahawks have continued to use him liberally as an edge rusher.

-“That’s the kind of player that he is and we put him in situations that allow him to utilize the talent that he has and the playing that he has in hopes that we can really make it fit together well,’’ Carroll said.
+“That’s the kind of player that he is and we put him in situations that allow him to utilize the talent that he has and the playing that he has in hopes that we can really make it fit together well,’’ Seahawks coach Pete Carroll said.
 “But for him to just be on the field today after getting banged like he did, that was pretty heroic.’’

 Calling Collins

-The Seahawks went into the weekend hoping that maybe Chris Carson or Carlos Hyde might recover well enough to play Sunday against the Rams.
+The Seahawks went into the weekend hoping that maybe Chris Carson or Carlos Hyde might recover enough to play against the Rams.

 Instead, on Saturday, the Seahawks declared each out with injury — Carson a nagging foot and Hyde a hamstring.

 That left the idea that DeeJay Dallas would again start as he had the previous two games with Carson and Hyde out.
 Instead, when the Seahawks took the field first, they did so with Alex Collins as the tailback.

 A fifth-round pick of the team in 2016, he played one season for Seattle before being waived and then spent 2017 and 2018 with Baltimore before sitting out last year due to injury.
-He was re-signed to the practice squad last week and then played off the bench at Buffalo.
+He was re-signed to the practice squad last week and played off the bench at Buffalo.

 But none of that gave any indication he would start.

-Carroll, though, said the Seahawks went with Collins in part to leave Dallas and Travis Homer in the role of third-down/two-minute back — each has also been battling injury, Homer a knee and Dallas arm/wrist.
+Carroll said the Seahawks went with Collins in part to leave Dallas and Travis Homer in the role of third-down/two-minute back — each has also been battling injury, Homer a knee and Dallas arm/wrist.

-Carroll, in fact, said Homer “barely made it’’ to be able to play — he would then suffer a hand injury in the third quarter and did not return, leaving Seattle with just Collins and Dallas for basically all of the final two quarters.
+Carroll said Homer “barely made it’’ to be able to play.
+He suffered a hand injury in the third quarter and did not return, leaving the Seahawks with just Collins and Dallas for the final two quarters.

 Collins scored a 13-yard TD to cap Seattle’s first drive, the only touchdown of the game the Seahawks would get, and finished with 43 yards on 11 carries.